nwilken/aws-sso/README.md

 - `username` : the SSO user intended to assume the role.
 - `password` : the password of the SSO user intended to assume the role.
   - It is recommended that this be sourced from a file or environment variable (IE: `$(cat /path/to/password/file)`.
+- `sso_duration` : duration of the SSO user's session (units unknown).
+  - This may be the length of time the user's login credentials will last with the script before a new login is required, but this is somewhat uncertain.
-- `duration` : length of time that the SSO user will have the role (in seconds).
+- `assume_role_duration`: length of time that the SSO user will have the role (in seconds).
   - This value must be less than or equal to the maximum session duration of the assumed role.
 - `organization` : use 'production'.